DerrickDarrell/Everything-VzBoT/Sources/VZ235 Bed/README.md

-I recreated the VzBoT 235 bed for upcoming modifications to the VZ235 printer.
+I recreated the VzBoT 235 bed to assist in upcoming modifications to the VZ235 printer.